COVID-19 updates and resources

 DMS and Medicaid

-In response to Gov. Hutchinson’s public health emergency declaration, Arkansas’ Division of Medical Services (DMS) issued new guidance and policy related to physicians use of telemedicine.
+In response to Gov. Hutchinson’s public health emergency declaration, Arkansas’ Division of Medical Services (DMS) issued response to COVID-19 for providers and public health emergency rule suspensions.

-The COVID-19 & HIPAA Bulletin Limited Waiver of HIPAA Sanctions and Penalties During a Nationwide Public Health Emergency waves certain provisions of the Security Rule.
-If you are seeking a temporary alternative for telemedicine, HHS has relaxed certain provisions of HIPAA compliance to allow non-public facing communications with patients.
+Telehealth – The Notification of Enforcement Discretion for Telehealth Remote Communications during the COVID-19 Nationwide Public Health Emergency waves certain provisions of the Security Rule.
+If you are seeking a temporary alternative for telemedicine, HHS has relaxed certain provisions of HIPAA compliance to allow nonpublic facing communications with patients.
 The list below includes some vendors that represent they provide HIPAA-compliant video communication products and that they will enter into a HIPAA BAA.
 The following technology is listed on the HHS website:

 - Skype for Business